 This one time I went for the cheapest one on the shelve and it literally only got me 2 tbsp of coconut fat!

-Do you have gluten-free version of this vanilla pound cake?
+Do you have gluten-free version of this recipe?

 I am working super hard to make this recipe gluten-free!
 In short, no. (honesty people honesty!)
 But it will be on the blog very soon.
-Meanwhile, go ahead and subscribe to my mailing list below if you haven’t yet, to never miss the gluten-free version of this lovely vegan vanilla pound cake recipe!
+Meanwhile, go ahead and subscribe to my mailing list below if you haven’t yet, to never miss the gluten-free version of this recipe!

 By signing up you will also get my free recipe ebook The Little Guide to Perfect Porridge too.
 Woo hoo!